-Before we developed this guide, we questioned the need because we had some awareness of the massive amount of parenting information that is available online and assumed that most parents would use the Internet and other options to enhance their parenting skills.
-But after visiting with some younger parents, we found that even though they had many options, they found that because of the massive amount of information available online, parents can spend hours searching for blogs, looking at parenting tips, and personal accounts on how to raise their children.
-While this can be informative, it is also time-consuming and confusing.
-Plus, each expert seemed to have their own unique approach to unlocking parenting strength.
-Because of this, these young parents rarely took the time to do any searching to learn more about parenting and the need to grow the skills they were using at the present time.
+Before we developed this guide, we questioned the need because we were aware of the massive amount of parenting information available online and assumed that most parents would use the Internet and other options to enhance their parenting skills.
+But after visiting with some younger parents, we learned that even though they had many information options available, the amount of time they could spend looking for information on how to raise their children was too often time-consuming and confusing.
+Each expert seemed to have their own unique approach to unlocking parenting strength.
+Consequently, these young parents rarely took the time to do any searching to learn more about parenting and the need to grow the skills they were using at the present time.

-Before we shared our ideas about the guide, we wanted them to know about us so we shared the following:
+Before we shared our ideas about the guide, we wanted these parents to know about us, so we shared the following:

-We made sure that these parents understood that the information in the guide would not be our personal ideas about parenting but it would come from:
+We assured that these parents understood that the information in the guide would not be our personal ideas about parenting, but would come from:

-Once we started the search, the more we learned.
-It was obvious if we had known what is now available about effective parenting and had implemented this information, that information would have been helpful in resolving many of the parenting situations that we encountered in our own families as well as families that we had assisted.
+As we started our research, it was obvious if that we had known what is now available about effective parenting and had implemented this information, that information would have been helpful in resolving many of the parenting situations that we encountered in our own families as well as families that we had assisted.
 In fact, the more we searched, the more we found ourselves making the statement “I wish I had known this when I was raising our children!”

 SUMMARY: